 As a result of these trends, those buying a home in Sammamish in 2020 may encounter higher housing costs compared to other parts of the country in 2020.

 You’ll Want to Arrange Your Financing Ahead of Time

 In a slow-moving real estate market, where there is plenty of inventory to go around, a home buyer could potentially make an offer before having the financing arranged.
 And even though the market is not as fast-moving in Sammamish than it may have been over the recent past, it’s still wise for buyers to get their financing in order well before they begin their search for a new home.

-Even though home prices have dipped somewhat, the single-family loan limit has been increased to $726,525 for 2019 in King County.
+Even though home prices have dipped somewhat, the single-family loan limit has been increased to $741,750 for 2020 in King County.
 That means buyers can purchase more expensive homes in the area this year.
 This is precisely why loan limits tend to increase year after year: to accommodate a rise in home prices.

-The current (2019) loan limit for a single-family home purchase in King County of $726,525. applies to conventional and FHA mortgages (VA loans no longer have loan limits in 2020, as they have been eliminated).
-The median house price for the county has now risen to $715,000, as of June 2019.
+The current (2020) loan limit for a single-family home purchase in King County of $741,750 and applies to conventional and FHA mortgages (VA loans no longer have loan limits in 2020, as they have been eliminated).
+The median house price for the county is now $638,466, as of February 2020.

 Need a Mortgage Loan?

 Do you have questions about mortgages or are thinking of applying for one in Sammamish?
 We can help.
 Sammamish Mortgage has been helping borrowers in the Pacific Northwest get mortgages for more than 28 years, and we welcome the opportunity to help you navigate all our mortgage programs.
 Please contact us if you need mortgage financing to buy a home in Sammamish in 2020.